 - Wash strawberries and discard stems.
 Slice them and measure out two cups.

 - Place the strawberries and two tablespoons of sugar in your blender and puree.
-Set aside.
+Set aside.2 cups strawberries, 3 tablespoons granulated sugar

 - Slice the kiwi in half and scoop out the green part of the kiwi with a spoon.
-Puree the kiwi with one tablespoon sugar.
+Puree the kiwi with one tablespoon of sugar.2 kiwis, 3 tablespoons granulated sugar

 - Pour in strawberry puree to just below the half point of your popsicle mold.
-Place in the freezer for 30 minutes.
+Place the puree in the freezer for 30 minutes.
 Make sure it is placed in the freezer straight.

 - Then pour in the kiwi puree so it makes a nice stripe across (about a half inch to one inch).
 Place back into the freezer for 20-30 minutes.
 Again, make sure it is in there straight.